Probing Higgs and Top Interactions through the Muon Lens at multi-TeV Muon Colliders: Introduction

-The salient features of this work are the following: \begin{itemize} \item We identify the set of SMEFT operators \emph{involving muons} that significantly impact the Higgs and top pair production processes.
-We begin by demonstrating that, even in the high-luminosity phase, the LHC lacks sensitivity to small values of the Wilson coefficients of certain two-fermion and four-fermion operators.
+The salient features of this work are the following: \begin{itemize} \item We identify the set of SMEFT operators \emph{involving muons} that give leading contributions to Higgs and top pair production processes.
+We begin by assessing the sensitivity of the LHC to small values of the Wilson coefficients of certain two-fermion and four-fermion operators, and find that its reach is limited in this regime.
 This underscores the muon collider as a more suitable probe of these effects.
-To the best of our knowledge, this work presents the first comprehensive study of such operator effects in the environment of a high-energy muon collider. \item We analyse the production channels $hZ, \mu^+ \mu^- h, t\bar{t} $ and $t\bar{t}h $ at a 10 TeV muon collider and show that non-standard contributions can be probed with sub-per-mille precision.
+To the best of our knowledge, this work presents the first comprehensive study of such operator effects in the environment of a high-energy muon collider. \item We analyse the production channels $hZ, \mu^+ \mu^- h, t\bar{t} $ and $t\bar{t}h $ at a 10 TeV muon collider and demonstrate that non-standard contributions can be probed at sub-per-mille precision.
 We employ differential information to further enhance the sensitivity to these effects. \item We present a comparative study of sensitivities at HL-LHC, FCC\mbox{-}ee and the muon collider.
-In particular, simple projections for multi-TeV muon colliders illustrate their potential in future dedicated analyses.
+In particular, simple projections for high-energy muon colliders illustrate their potential in future dedicated analyses.
 A multi-TeV muon collider can probe four-fermion interactions involving the top quark that are inaccessible at low energies. \item Our results are useful for deriving new bounds on BSM particle masses.
 As representative examples, we discuss UV completions that generate these dimension-6 operators, such as the SM extended with vector-like leptons, and singlet and triplet scalar leptoquarks.
 The resulting bounds on the BSM parameters after matching to the projected SMEFT constraints can surpass those from current direct searches at the LHC. \end{itemize}

 The paper is organised as follows.
 In section~\ref{section2}, we briefly discuss the SMEFT parametrisation relevant in the present analysis.
 In section~\ref{section3}, we study the constraints that can be obtained at the hadron colliders, followed in section~\ref{section4} by a detailed collider analysis of Higgs and top production at multi-TeV $\mu^+ \mu^-$ colliders.
 In section~\ref{section5}, we quantify the constraining potential of the Effective Field Theory (EFT)-driven signals considered in this study across different centre-of-mass energies and integrated luminosity configurations.
 We also compare the reach of the HL-LHC, FCC\mbox{-}ee, and the muon collider.
 In section~\ref{section7}, we provide the corresponding bounds on BSM parameters with vector-like leptons and scalar leptoquarks.
 We summarise our conclusions in section~\ref{section8}.